 Jeff Green and the aforementioned Royce O’Neale are basically the only players who can play wing minutes they Utah has to come off the bench.
 If the buyout market is unkind to the Jazz, those two could be in for an upgrade in usage and playing time.

-Lastly, shins Rudy Gobert, Coach Snyder has two options – Ed Davis and Summer League breakout, Tony Bradley.
+Lastly, besides Rudy Gobert, Coach Snyder has two options – Ed Davis and Summer League breakout, Tony Bradley.
 Snyder being a “prove it” type of coach leads me to believe the backup job will be Davis’ for now.
 However, if Bradley can muster up some semblance of what he managed to find success with at Summer League, he could find himself on the deep league fantasy radar.

 ▼ Stock Down: Mike Conley, Joe Ingles, Bojan Bogdanovic